 Today’s open office environments require much higher circulation factors.
 This is because circulation spaces are inherently an integrated component of the open office space.
 It can also be due to the desire to create a more pleasing and varied office environment.
 The advent of the office hub as a focal collaborative space is a prime example of the reason for this increase.

-Now, it would not be unreasonable for circulation factors (including space for collaborative office hubs) to be much higher; as high as 2.0, or an addition of 100% of the subtotal of private office, workstation, touchdown station, and support spaces.
+It would not be unreasonable for circulation factors (including space for collaborative office hubs) to be much higher, as high as 2.0, or addition of 100% of the subtotal of a private office, workstation, touchdown station, and support spaces.

 Space Utilization Rates: Measuring the Results

-When the total square feet of the office facility components, e.g. private offices, workstations, touchdown stations, and support space is multiplied by the circulation factor, this produces the usable square feet measure for the office.
-The usable square feet measure is often used in relation to the number of employees in the office to assess the space utilization rate efficiency level for the office - the usable square feet per person (usf/p).
+When the total square feet of the office facility components, e.g., private offices, workstations, touchdown stations, and support space, is multiplied by the circulation factor, this produces the usable square feet measure for the office.
+The usable square feet measure often used in relation to the number of employees in the office to assess the space utilization rate efficiency level for the office - the usable square feet per person (usf/p).

 Typical space utilization rates might range between 250 usf/p for an organization with a low degree of employee mobility to 150 usf/p (or less) for an organization with a high degree of employee mobility.